-Artisan coffee house, Peaberry Coffee House and Kitchen, recently opened its second outlet at Royal Albert Dock Liverpool.
-The word on the streets of Liverpool is that this independent business is one of the city’s better options for lunch – we head over to test things out.
+In 2018, artisan coffee house Peaberry Coffee House and Kitchen opened its second outlet at Royal Albert Dock Liverpool.
+The word on the streets of Liverpool is that this independent business is one of the city’s better options for lunch too, so we decided to head over and test things out.

 The first café was launched back in early 2017 by husband and wife team Graeme and Clare Farrington, who specialise in wholesome freshly made food.
 The menu is diverse, and consists largely of locally sourced meat, fish, vegan, vegetarian and gluten free dishes, while the space itself is charming and relaxed, packed with customers of all ages.